 To provide this type of feedback, you must have all your students' e-mail addresses.
-Next, you use an app (most tablets and operating systems provide one).
-For example, Windows 8 and 10 have an app called "Voice Recorder."
+Next, you use an app (most tablets' sell them).
+For example, 10 have an app called "Voice Recorder."

 You can find it easily by checking under the apps in the Windows symbol in the lower lefthand side (See Fig. 1).